 Tel Aviv of Yesteryear

-It is recommended to begin this two-hour tour in Meir Park – a 32-dunam public park in the center of Tel Aviv, which was given as a gift to Meir Dizengoff, the city’s then mayor, for his 70th birthday.
+We recommend beginning this two-hour tour in Meir Park – a 32-dunam (about 7.90 acres) public park in the center of Tel Aviv, which was given as a gift to Meir Dizengoff, the city’s then mayor, for his 70th birthday.
 This generous gift was the decision of the Tel Aviv Municipality, which conducted a competition the following year awarding prizes for the design and landscaping of the park.
 The competition was won by Aharon Halevy, who created a design featuring more than 60 types of plants, tranquil relaxation areas, statues and more.
 However, Halevy’s plan met with many objections, most notably those of Dizengoff himself, and the park never came to be.
-Then, at about the same time, the rains came in floods and so did the park’s critics in the press.
+Then, around the same time, rains came in floods and so did the park’s critics in the press.
 It was reported that Dizengoff had asked for Meir Park, and got Meir Swamp.
 Dizengoff was furious and wanted to return the gift.
 It was not until seven years after Meir Dizengoff’s passing, in 1942, that the park was finally planted according to a design by the city gardener Avraham Carvan, and city engineer Yaakov Shifman.
-The park became a focal point for local kindergarten events, with Tu b’Shvat tree plantings and other traditional harvest celebrations.
+The park became a focal point for local kindergarten events, with Tu b’Shvat tree planting and other traditional harvest celebrations.
 Concerts and singing events were also often held in the park.

 The tour continues towards Magen David (“Star of David”) Square, where six roads meet: Allenby, Sheinkin, HaCarmel, Allenby again, King George and Nahalat Binyamin.
 Continue west and you’ll reach the corner of Allenby and Bialik Streets, where they meet Tchernichovsky Street.
 Here we have two poets who, when alive, were ill-disposed towards one another, and the Tel Aviv Municipality decided to immortalize them on parallel streets, which just happen to meet at the corner of Allenby.